 You know how else was the love theme butchered?
 There were two other relationships that I didn't mention, one between the that blonde kid Haruno and Suguri, and the other one between her and Yuzu.
 But where do those go?
 Absolutely nowhere, not even a bit, not even a tiniest little inch.
 There are about two or three scenes that indicate the love interested between them, and they never are brought up again.
 It's like the writer felt as if there wasn't enough romance sub-plots, as there are in other shows, and had to put it in for the sake of it.
 There's nothing to them, the characters that they try to do something with end up being nothing anyway.

 By the way, does Nino even know anything about Momo?
 Because she seems to love him for so long, but what does she even know about him once they see each other again?
 He clearly isn't the same after all this time, so how can she still love him, how can she keep telling herself that she loves him?
 All it brings to her and others is pain, but what she seems to love isn't Momo, as in a person, but Momo, as in an image that she had when they were younger.
 That's what really makes me question this series, it pushes the suspension of disbelief too far.
-You would think that after all she suffers and after all the suffering it caused her, she would drop it, the explanation for that is that she loves Momo, but when you think about it, she actually doesn't, as I explained.
+You would think that after all she suffers and after all the suffering it caused others to undergo, she would drop it.
+The explanation for not doing that, is that she loves Momo, but when you think about it, she actually doesn't, as I explained.
 It's a big faceplant right from the get-go really.

 And now let me tell you about the one thing that I like, it's a singular scene, with a singular idea.
 Yuzu can't sing, he lost his voice and can't recover it.
 When Nino finds out it's because he wanted to make her stop crying when they were little, he runs off to the roof, and she follows.
 They confront each other and he finds peace when Alice starts singing.
 What Yuzu does, is lip-sync to her singing, and calls her "his voice".
 Like, this is a great, well though out, impactful scene (even though it consists of characters standing and moving their enormous mouths a bit, so pretty much a still shot).
 Too bad all this wasn't set up properly, it was a rushed sub-plot introduced in the same episode.
 They sort of blew their load early, because no scene came even close to this level of thought.